Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 If you don't hike in mountainous areas, but crave some time with alpine flowers, there are many resources to give you stunning photos and encyclopedic knowledge of their names and habitats.

-I do most of my hiking in the Pacific Northwest and Canadian Rockies, so I have a huge backlog of photos taken by my husband David Midkiff.
+I do most of my hiking in the Pacific Northwest, Alaska and Canadian Rockies, so I have a huge backlog of photos taken either by myself, or by my husband David Midkiff.

 I'd like to share with you some eye candy (i.e. alpine flowers) as well as some botany resources.